Last updated:

 - The employee is committed to following work discipline and work timings.

-- The minimum age to start working in Bulgaria is 16 years, as mentioned in Article 301 (3) of the Labor Code).
+- The minimum age to start working in Bulgaria is 16 years, as mentioned in Article 301 (3) of the Labor Code.

 In some instances, the minimum age can be 18 years for job roles that involve harmful or dangerous work.
-The only exceptions to this age clause are:

 - Fourteen years for girls and thirteen years for boys who wish to work in a circus.